chrissnell/crabby/README.md

 - Server response time
 - DOM rendering time

-Crabby currently supports these metrics delivery backends:
+Crabby currently supports these metrics delivery backends.
+You can enable any combination of them simultaneously and Crabby will send metrics to all of them:

 * **Prometheus** - Time measurements as metrics, exposed via a Prometheus endpoint
 * **DogStatsD** - Time measurements as metrics via Datadog's DogStatsD protocol